proinsias/an-independent-mind/docs/Books/A Force for Good.md

 of us-and-them.
 We think we should just look after ourselves; I should look after me, and not care about anyone else.
 The worst: We exploit others.” — location: [2280](kindle://book?action=open&asin=B00NRQRWRS&location=2280) ^ref-31303

 ---
+All these unhappy ways of acting are based on the concept of us-and-them.
+We think we should just look after ourselves; I should look after me, and not care about anyone else.
+The worst: We exploit others.” — location: [2280](kindle://book?action=open&asin=B00NRQRWRS&location=2280) ^ref-48227

+---
 If we start by getting our own destructive nature under control, the Dalai Lama insists, we can better follow a path of respecting one another. — location: [2282](kindle://book?action=open&asin=B00NRQRWRS&location=2282) ^ref-7871

 ---